tphanson/uv-engine/README.md

 ### Load maps

 First of all, users need to load the desired map to edit.
 The list of maps is fetched from the cloud server, `https://api-branch.ohmnilabs.com/app/bots/<botId>/maps`.
-In addition, the `botId` is fetched by `/bot` api from the UV engine API.
+In addition, the `botId` should be fetched by `/bot` api from the UV engine API.

+With the list of maps, users can choose a map to edit.

 ## The monitor